 The focus is on interests rather than positions.
 It is on problem-solving rather than point scoring.
 Instead of escalating conflict, the goal is to preserve dignity and, where children are involved, protect ongoing parenting relationships.

-The process is team based.
-Depending on your circumstances, your team may include lawyers, a financial neutral which is where I come in, a divorce coach, a child specialist or an accountant.
 Meetings are held around a table, not in a courtroom.
 Transparency is central.
 Information is shared openly so decisions are made with clarity rather than suspicion.

 In a collaborative divorce I work as the financial neutral within your team.
 My role is to bring clarity to the numbers for both you and your former partner.